MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 Data landing zone ops is responsible for business tasks that include gathering feedback and enhancement requests.
 These requests are prioritized and shared with data platform ops on a regular basis.
 The team monitors the data landing zone for incidents and health events.
 They will engage other ops teams during severe incidents to mitigate, restore backups, failover, and scale services.

-## Integration ops

-Integration ops' main task is to ingest data from the source and provide a read data store version in the data landing zone.
-The only change that they make to the structure is to add conformed data types.

-[Data integration and data product deployment process](./eslz-provision-platform.md#data-integration-and-data-product-deployment-process) describes onboarding integration.
-Jordan is a data manager within integration ops.
-This team provides access to reusable data assets and must carefully assess access controls, reviews data attributes (compliance), and supports the wider community.

-### Triage new dataset requests

-IT service management solutions field dataset onboarding requests from the business to integration ops.
-The team reviews the data catalog for existing assets and source systems and collects metadata such as schema, location, privacy requirements, and ingest patterns to be associated with the source.
-They use their forked repo to develop ingestion pipelines and deploy to their data integration resource groups.
-The final part of the business' dataset onboarding process is to register the dataset by:

-- Registering it in the data catalog.
-- Creating Azure Data Lake folders for the dataset.
-- Notifying integration ops and data product teams of the new dataset.

-### Update existing data products

-IT service management solutions field dataset update requests from the business to integration ops.
-The team uses their forked repo to develop ingestion pipelines and deploy to their data integration resource groups.
-Upon deployment, they update the dataset in the data catalog and notify everyone in integration ops and the data product team of the new data asset.

-### Manage access requests to data products

-As previously described in [Data Access Management](security-provisioning.md) integration operations is responsible for approving access to data products.

-### Review dataset telemetry

-Integration ops can use a data access heat map to identify traffic and hotspots that can help to identify popular assets.
-Heat maps can also help to prioritize support investments and manage storage costs while highlighting data assets wit low traction.
-Low traction dataset would lead integration ops to contact the owners to evaluate archiving options.

-> [!NOTE]
-> Some data catalog solutions feature heat maps as part of their integrated solution.
-However, it's also possible to do this with other reporting tools like Microsoft Power BI.

-### The integration operations feedback and enhancement loop

-Feedback portals and other channels (DL, open office hours, and others) provide feedback to integration ops.
-They work with the business the team to identify major blockers for data options and collaborate with data landing zone ops on process-related issues and data asset owners on data quality issues.
-This information is entered into the integration ops backlog to enhance pipelines.

-## The data product team
+## Data application team

-The data product team delivers new data products to the business.
+The data application team delivers new data products to the business.
 They source from data integrations' read data stores and transform them into business solutions.
 Anything that transforms data for use is classified as a **data product**.
 This team is often a mix of technical specialists and subject matter experts who can help the business to achieve value quickly.
-Data products can range from simple reports and new data assets to custom setups with data-driven Kubernetes web apps.
+Data products can range from simple reports and new data products to custom setups with data-driven Kubernetes web apps.

 ### New data products

 Product owners and business representatives create requests for new data product when they're needed.
-The data office assesses the requirements and assembles a new data product team with a range of expertise.
-The team identifies the data assets required for the data product and requests permission to the data asset.
-If a new data asset is needed, integration ops receives a ticket to ingest it.
+The data office assesses the requirements and assembles a new data application team with a range of expertise.
+The team identifies the data products required for the data product and requests permission to the data asset.
+If a new data product is needed, data application team receives a ticket to ingest it.
 The team identifies the services required for the new data product and requests a new data product via the [data integration and data product deployment process](./eslz-provision-platform.md#data-integration-and-data-product-deployment-process).
-The data product team receives a forked repo from the master data products template to deploy the data product.
+The data application team receives a forked repo from the master data products template to deploy the data product.

 ### Certify data products